johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

   <img src="/images/GroupBy/DSU Cartoon2.PNG?raw=true" height = "60%" width = "60%">
 </p>

 As you might have concluded, the issue of capital efficiency becomes one of balancing the cost of wells and the costs of stimulation.
 That being said, we don't fully understand the relationship between the stimulation and the drainage area, as this relationship is likely non-linear and differs across geologic areas.
 This is why being able to clearly understand the results of previous development patterns is *essential*.
+Think about what a wells production profile might look like for the middle scenario vs. that of a well in the third scenario.

 ## Data:
 This data set comes from Enverus, and can be organized into two tables:

 #### Header Table
 Contains general information about a well such as the depth, location, and the stimulation of the well.
 It also contains spacing information (how close the next well is).
 We have ~ 15,000 rows indexed by UWI (Unique Well Identifier), each row representing one well.
 - The stimulation of the well can be simplified into two primary components, the fluid pumped, and the proppant (sand) pumped.
-It can be thought of in this context: the fluid creates the fractures (surface area), and the sand/proppant keeps those fractures open as pressure declines (maintaining surface area as drainage area over time).
+It can be thought of in this context: the fluid creates the fractures (surface area) that was the yellow box in the diagram above, and the sand/proppant keeps those fractures open as pressure declines (maintaining some level of drainage area over time).

 #### Production Table (Time-Series)
 Wells produce oil, water, and gas over time.
 This is our time-series data, which is why it is held in a separate table.
 Each of our wells has an entry for every month it produced, making is significantly larger at around 1.1 million rows.
 This table contains the UWI, the time stamp, the number of days that well actually flowed for that month, and the coinciding volumes for oil/water/gas.